-Canadian police search province for deadly stabbing suspects
+Canadian manhunt continues for deadly stabbing suspects

 Weldon resident Robert Rush also described the victim as a gentle, widowed man in his 70s.

-“He wouldn’t hurt a fly,″ he said.
+“He wouldn’t hurt a fly,” he said.

 Rush said Petterson’s adult grandson was in the basement at the time and phoned police.

-At the Weldon Christian Tabernacle Church the congregation began their regular Sunday service by saying a special prayer to the victims and their families.
+At the Weldon Christian Tabernacle Church, the congregation began its regular Sunday service by saying a special prayer to the victims and their families.

-At the James Smith Cree Nation, a convenience store that also serves as a gas station became a gathering place for community members, who greeted each other with tears and hugs.
+At the James Smith Cree Nation, a convenience store that also serves as a gas station became a gathering place for community members who greeted each other with tears and hugs.

 A sign on the door said: “Due to safety concerns with our community we will remain closed until further notice.”

-The search for suspects was carried out as fans descended on Regina for a sold out annual Labor Day game between the Canadian Football League’s Saskatchewan Roughriders and Winnipeg Blue Bombers.
+The search for suspects was carried out as fans descended on Regina for a sold-out annual Labor Day game between the Canadian Football League’s Saskatchewan Roughriders and Winnipeg Blue Bombers.

 The Regina Police Service said in a news release that with the help of Mounties, it was working on several fronts to locate and arrest the suspects and had “deployed additional resources for public safety throughout the city, including the football game at Mosaic Stadium.″

-The alert first issued by Melfort, Saskatchewan RCMP about 7 a.m. was extended hours later to cover Manitoba and Alberta, as the two suspects remained at large.
+Police began getting calls about stabbings at 5:40 a.m. on Sunday.
+The alert first issued by Melfort, Saskatchewan, RCMP about 7 a.m. was extended hours later to cover Manitoba and Alberta as the two suspects remained at large.

 The Saskatchewan Health Authority said multiple patients were being treated at several sites.